dgmouris/dgmouris.github.io/_posts/2016-09-13-Yaml-Explained.md

 - include: another-Yaml-file.yml
 {% endhighlight %}

 Hopefully you have enjoyed my overview of Yaml; the above should give you enough to begin to understand the Yaml formatting.
 In the future, I will be looking at how to use Yaml variables from other filenames (for when you come across them in Ansible).
-Now, if you go look at an Ansible Yaml file, you might not be able to understand all of the modules but you should be able to follow along.  **** add sentence, something like: "Hopefully, by keeping up with future blog posts for this tutorial, you'll become an Ansible pro in no time!"
+Now, if you go look at an Ansible Yaml file, you might not be able to understand all of the modules but you should be able to follow along.
+Hopefully, by keeping up with future blog posts for this tutorial, you'll learn more how Ansible is great and how it will help you.